WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 Once the Notify Server has successfully handled the incoming notify subscription request, it will acknowledge it by responding with a public key used for key agreement on the Notify topic.

 - act - description of action intent.
 Must be equal to "notify_subscription_response"
 - iss - did:key of an identity key.
-Enables to resolve which Notify server was used.
+Allows for the resolution of which Notify server was used.
 - aud - did:key of an identity key.
 Enables to resolve attached blockchain account.
 - sub - did:key of the public key used for key agreement on the Notify topic
 - app - dapp's domain url